 More information is needed to further delineate risk and protective factors mediating the development of substance use disorders in persons with ADHD.

 This is the 21st Century!
-Let’s put our knowledge into practice and stop torturing people!
+Let’s put our knowledge into practice and stop torturing people.

 These patterns aren’t limited to alcohol abuse.
-For people with ADHD who become addicted, choice of substance varies.
+For people with ADHD who become addicted, the choice of substance varies.

 Methamphetamine is surely a temptation for many people with undiagnosed ADHD, especially in rural areas with no access to psychiatric care.

 Consider this previous post: “I Was Addicted to Meth When I Was Diagnosed With ADHD”.
 Excerpt from the post, which came as an e-mail message to me: